The maamoul is a delicate Lebanese Easter cookie made with semolina and stuffed with dates and nuts.

 If you keep the maamoul in an airtight container in the fridge they can perfectly last for up to 1 month.

 Once the cookies are cold, you can add a small dusting of powdered sugar over the pistachio and walnut stuffed maamoul.
 Usually you don’t add any powdered sugar over the date stuffed maamoul since they are already sweet enough.
 But for those of you with a sweet tooth, add sugar to taste.
-In any case this delicate recipe is only made for Easter, no guilt feelings!
+In any case this delicate recipe is only made for Easter, it's all about balance!

 Each maamoul mold is meant for a specific filling.
 See my pictures for details on which filling each mold is meant for.